The Great British Bake Off 2022: Pinch of Nom Bread Week Inspiration

 With melted cheese, bacon and watercress in the middle, they’re deliciously savoury and satisfying.

-Build up your burger in-between the two halves of your bread roll and enjoy a treat of a dinner for Bake Off bread week.
+Finish building your burger with salad and a slice of tomato in-between the two halves of your bread roll, and enjoy a treat of a dinner for Bake Off bread week.
+They’re so good!

 Even more bread recipes

 If you just can’t get enough of bread, there’s good news – we’ve got plenty of other creative ways to use it as part of your slimming friendly meals!

 How about turning a simple bread roll into a pizza, just like we’ve done in this French Bread Pizza Recipe?
 Or you could blitz up a slice of wholemeal in a food processor to make some breadcrumbs for this Herb Crusted Cod.